Skanör: Göranssons ICA

 Göranssons, now ICA, is the local supermarket.
 It was built in 1969 and is where locals traditionally meet and gossip.
 Before Göranssons was established in Skanör, locals brought livestock, produce and other goods to the town square to trade.
 Archaeological evidence shows that the town square was located approximately where Göranssons is today.
 Since the 1980s Göranssons was bought by the supermarket chain ICA and the establishment has persisted since.

 Marianneboden

-Marianneboden, named after locally renowned Marianne Karlsson, was an infamous small novelty store, originally situated on Skanör's main street Mellangatan and from 2004 the store share space with Göranssons.
+Marianneboden, named after locally renowned Marianne Karlsson, was an infamous small novelty store, originally situated on Skanör's main street Mellangatan and from 2004 the store shared space with Göranssons.
 It closed in 2009.

 Gåsaloppet

 The Gåsaloppet (Goose Race) is traditionally celebrated every midsummer at noon.
 Residents team up by sixes to run through the streets of old Skanör.
 The team is all connected through a shared set of "skis".
 The first prize is a painting and clogs by late painter Hans "Gåsamålarn" Andersson.
 During the 13th century, people had goose races through the streets of Skanör to celebrate midsummer.
 The tradition was reinitiated and reinvented 1984 by Hans "Gåsamålarn" Andersson but is now hosted by composer and Kontrapunkt TV-show host, Sixten Nordström.